Rmiddaugh10/advanced_osint/README.md

 - [Project Board](https://github.com/yourusername/osint-framework/projects) - View current development status
 - [Documentation](docs/index.md) - Comprehensive guides and references

 Note: Issue tracking and project board links will be active once the repository is public.
-In the meantime, please refer to our [Development Timeline](docs/timeline.md) for current project status and planned features.
+In the meantime, please refer to the [Development Timeline](docs/timeline.md) for current project status and planned features.

 ## License